Radbuglet/rfcs/text/0000-capabilities.md

 }
 ```

-To get around these issues, a user may quickly think of using the second option: bundle up their context in a "bundle of context" object...
+To get around these issues, a user may think of a second option: bundle up their context in a "bundle of context" object...

 ```rust
 struct Cx<'a> {